 (10) The individual is age sixty or older at the time of enrollment.

 (11) The individual must be determined to meet the criteria for an intermediate or skilled level of care in accordance with rule 5160-3-08 of the Administrative Code and, in the absence of PASSPORT, would require NF services as defined in 42 C.F.R.
 440.40 (as in effect on October 1, 2022).

 (12) PASSPORT has not reached the CMS-authorized limit on the number of individuals who may enroll on the waiver during the current year.

-(B) If the individual does not meet any of the eligibility requirements identified in this rule, the individual shall be denied enrollment in PASSPORT.
+(B) If, at any time, the individual does not meet any of the eligibility requirements identified in this rule, the individual shall be denied or disenrolled from PASSPORT.
 In such instances, the individual shall be notified of his or her hearing rights in accordance with division 5101:6 of the Administrative Code.

 Last updated September 7, 2023 at 8:18 AM